KayoticSully/Mineshafter-Squared-Web/docs/Assets.md

 ------------------------
-In order to load other asset files there are two arrays built into the MS2 Controller class. ```$this->javascripts```, ```$this->css```, ```$this->assets``` can be overriden or appended to.
+In order to load other asset files there are two arrays built into the MS2 Controller class. ```$this->javascripts```, ```$this->css```, ```$this->assets``` can be overridden or appended to.
 This will cause the files to be loaded in the layout.
 Only **file names** / **file paths**  relative to either **assets/javascript** or **assets/css** should be used.
 File extensions should be left off as well.